Pierre-Angelo/Projet-NAS/README.md

 - `routers`: An array of objects, each representing a router's configuration.
 - `config_files`: Specifies the directory and filename for each router's configuration file.
 - `network_name`: The name of your network, used in the directory path for saving configurations.
-- `importVRF` : specifies the iports of the different VRF
+- `importVRF` : specifies the imports of the different VRF